shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Combat Training: None

 Spell List: You choose 1 school of magic.
 This is your Bonded School.
 When you learn a new Spell, you can choose any Spell from your Bonded School.
-You bond to more schools as you level up, as shown in the Reality Bender Class Table.

 Cantrips Known: The number of Cantrips you know increases as shown in the Cantrips Known column of the Reality Bender Class Table.
 Cantrips are Spells with the Cantrip Spell Tag.